 However, there are still circumstances where a tenant may need to book a tradesman themselves.
 For example, tenants are responsible for repairing any damage which they cause, such as broken furniture.
 In this case, they may prefer to hire a tradesman themselves rather than letting the landlord choose a quote for the work.

 There are also cases where a tenant may need to hire a tradesman because their landlord refuses to.
 In such a situation, the best thing to do once you have already spoken to your landlord multiple times is to contact your local council.
-They can arrange a HHSRS (Housing Health and Safety Rating System) inspection, which will identify any serious flaws in your property so that the landlord can be held accountable.
+They can arrange a HHSRS (Housing Health and Safety Rating System) inspection, which will identify any serious hazards in your property so that the landlord can be held accountable.
 The council can then serve notice to the landlord to have them repair these flaws, or even arrange the work and then bill the landlord once it is completed.

 An important thing to get through your head now is that you should never try to pressure your landlord by refusing to pay rent.
 If you do this, your landlord can simply evict you.